dinac1994/Reverse-Image-Search/README.md

 ![Slika_5](https://user-images.githubusercontent.com/92053362/146652299-2b3b0600-e874-4f09-b7cf-00a6bf2205e7.png)

-eBayy logo has only 2 matching pairs with the BBC website, which is not enough to classify the BBC website as the eBay website.
+eBay logo has only 2 matching pairs with the BBC website, which is not enough to classify the BBC website as the eBay website.

 ## Njuskalo logo